Reporting gives legal departments an opportunity to connect and share critical information. Find out what you need to include for the CEO and Board.

 - Ideas for process improvement: Monitor the business as usual and advice fields for “repeat offenders” from your business units.
 Can you adjust policy, conduct training or introduce self-help tools?

-Work category.
 This refers to the legal subject matter (or practice area, for law firm expatriates).
-This area is critical: An accurate catalog of matters will help you better address problem areas and identify opportunities for optimization.
+This area is critical: An accurate catalog of legal matters will help you better address problem areas and identify opportunities for optimization.
 What categories are spiking – and why?

 Let’s refer back to the example above: An organization sees an uptick in trademark litigation matters.
 If these are accurately and consistently charted, the Legal Department can be proactive.
 Is it a problematic product or packaging?
 Can defense be consolidated with one law firm to save time and money?
 Should there be a new protocol with Marketing or Product Development?

 Legal Departments considering automation or technology solutions will find a wealth of information here, too.
 What work repeats?
-According to The GC350, 87 percent of general counsel report compliance as a primary discipline; consider the possibilities there for legal operations software solutions.
+According to The GC350, 87 percent of general counsel report compliance as a primary discipline; consider the possibilities there for a legal matter management solution.

 No two Legal Departments are the same.
 Ensure your categories and subcategories are specifically tailored to the needs of your team, your industry and your company – then ensure your people know how to accurately and consistently record their matters.